If fairytales were real, all castles would look like Craigievar

 The pink elegant tower of Craigievar Castle is spellbindingly beautiful, sure to enchant children and adults alike.

-Building in the Scottish Baronial style was started in the late 1500s by the Mortimer family and completed by William Forbes in 1626-7, this iconic tower house is amongst the best preserved and the most loved in Scotland.
+Begun in the Scottish Baronial style around 1576 and completed by c1626, this iconic tower house is amongst the best preserved and the most loved in Scotland.
 Craigievar was a family home until the 1960s, creating a quirky blend of modern comforts and rare antiquities within the ancient walls.

 In accordance with the former owner’s wishes, artificial light has not been installed in the upper floors.
 This means that the extensive collection of historic artefacts and art is seen by only the shifting light from the sun, exactly as they would have been when they were made.